Michael Chadwick (swimmer)

-Michael Chadwick (born April 15, 1995) is an American swimmer who swims for Team Elite Aquatics in San Diego, CA and formerly for the University of Missouri.
+Michael Hunt Chadwick (born April 15, 1995) is an American swimmer who swims for Team Elite Aquatics in San Diego, CA and formerly for the University of Missouri.
 He is an NCAA All-American and U.S. National Team member.

 Career

 International Swimming Team

 In fall of 2019, Chadwick signed for the LA Current, in the ISL's inaugural season.
 In spring 2020, he signed for the Toronto Titans, the first Canadian based team in the ISL.

 World Championships

 Chadwick made his international debut at the 2016 FINA World Swimming Championships (25 m), helping multiple U.S. relays win medals.
 He teamed up with Tom Shields, Lilly King and Kelsi Worrell to win gold in the 4x50-meter mixed medley relay.

 Chadwick qualified for the 2017 U.S. World Championships team as a member of the 400-meter freestyle relay.
 He placed fifth at U.S. Nationals.

 On December 11, 2018, Chadwick swam as part of the 4x100 Freestyle relay team for the US in the 14th FINA World Championships.
 The relay team set a new world record at 3:03.03, demolishing the previous record of 3:03.3 set by USA in 2009.